-The individual line endings are defined as groups just like styles.
-This way arbitraryly complex line endings can be defined.
+The individual line endings are defined as group objects just like styles.
+Therefore, arbitrarily complex line endings can be defined.
 Each line ending is encapsulated in an element called lineEnding and contains two subelements.

-The first element is called boundingBox and it specifies the the viewport that is used to draw the line ending.
-Just like the bounding boxes of the layout extension, this bounding box contains a position subelement and a dimensions subelement.
-The dimensions element works just as you would expect it, since it specifies the size of the viewport for the line ending along each of the axes.
-The meaning of the position element differs slightly.
-If the position was at P(0.0, 0.0, 0.0), the origin of the line ending would be mapped to the corresponding vertex of the line (either start or end), if any of the position components differs from 0.0, it specifies by how much the line ending has to be moved in respect to the vertex it is applied to.
-(For thos of you who are familier with SVG markers, this is just the opposite of how SVG is doing it.
-So in order to generate SVG markers refX and refY attributes, you have to multiply the corresponding position values by -1.
-The second child is a group element that hold the render information for the line ending
+The first element is called boundingBox and it specifies the viewport that is used to draw the line ending.
+Just like the bounding boxes of the layout extension, this bounding box contains a position and a dimensions subelement.
+The dimensions element specifies the size of the viewport for the line ending along each of the axes.
+The position specifies the offset from the end of the curve that the line ending is applied to.
+A position of (0.0,0.0,0.0) means that the origin of the line endings bounding box is mapped directly to the end of the curve.
+For a description on how the mapping is calculated in all other cases see the section called "Mapping line endings to curves".

+The second subelement is a group element that holds the render information for the line ending.

 The two attributes of the lineEnding element are the id attribute which is used to specify a unique id for the line ending by which it can be referenced and an attribute called enableRotationalMapping.
-The enableRotationalMapping attribute specifies wether a line ending will be rotated depending on the slope of the line it is applied to or if it is drawn just the way it was specified.
+The enableRotationalMapping attribute specifies whether a line ending will be rotated depending on the slope of the line it is applied to or if it is drawn just the way it was specified.
 The default value for the attribute is true which means that the line ending is rotated depending on the slope of the line.
-A more detailed description of this mapping is given below.
+A more detailed description of this mapping is given in figure 5.1.